-We’ll be using the chords C, F, Am, G, and a G/B which you can play by simply muting the lowest string, which in turn while holding your regular open G shape makes your lowest note a B on the second fret of the A string.
+We’ll be using the chords C, F, Am, G, and a G/B which you can play by simply muting the lowest string, which while holding your regular open G shape, makes your lowest note a B on the second fret of the A string.

-This is quite an old hymn originally written in 1855 by Joseph Scriven to comfort his mother who was living in a different country from him at that time.
-At first, it was published anonymously and wouldn’t be until 30 years had passed that he would finally receive writing credit for it.
-There are many versions of this song that have been made throughout the decades, and here we are over a century later still including it on an essential worship song list, a true testament to its timeless nature.
+This is quite an old hymn, originally written in 1855 by Joseph Scriven to comfort his mother who was living in a different country from him at that time.
+It was first was published anonymously and it would be 30 years before he finally received writing credit.
+There are many versions of this song that have been made throughout the decades, and here we are over a century later still including it on an essential worship song list.
+A true testament to its timeless nature.

-Because this was originally written on piano and contained a lot of chords, on guitar we generally play a slightly simpler version using the three chords C, F/C, G. You can also just use a simple folk strumming pattern for this which goes like D-D-DUDU.
+Because this was originally written on piano and contained a lot of chords, on guitar we generally play a slightly simpler version using the three chords: C, F/C, G. You can also just use a simple folk-strumming pattern for this which goes D-D-DUDU.

-We have a few slightly more interesting chord voicings here, beginning with the G we then have Cadd9 (which you’ll notice is held very similarly to the G), and D over F sharp.
-We can use a very standard strumming pattern with 4 downstrokes for each beat with a quick upstroke before turning around to the 1 count again.
+We have a few slightly more interesting chord voicings here.
+Beginning with the G, we then have Cadd9 (which you’ll notice is held very similarly to the G) and D over F sharp.
+We can use a standard strumming pattern with 4 downstrokes for each beat with a quick upstroke before turning around to the 1 count again.

 A classic hymn originally written by Christian Batemen in the 1800s.
 It’s a plain and simple celebration song.
-It’s lyrically very upfront and non-cryptic in its delivery which also makes it extra effective if you ever have children present at the worship session.
+Lyrically upfront and non-cryptic in its delivery, this makes it extra effective if you have children present at the worship session.

-The song is in the key of G using the chords G, D, and Am, but later on, it uses a common composing trick which is to simply modulate (raise the key) of a song by 1 whole tone (2 notes) to the key of A, and from there you play the same thing but using the chords A, E, and D.
+The song is in the key of G using the chords G, D, and Am, but later on, it uses a common composing trick which is to simply modulate (raise the key) of a song by 1 whole tone (2 notes) to the key of A. From there, you play the same thing but using the chords A, E, and D.